 This study uses the frameworks proposed by Clayman and Heritage (2002) (see Table 2) and Fisher (1991) (see Table 3) to examine form and function in the May 27, 2010 Presidential Press Conference about the Deepwater BP Oil Spill.
 Following a statement by President Obama, he invited 10 reporters to ask questions.
-These questions were examined using the dimensions of initiative, directness, assertiveness, and hostility and the 10 forms of questions proposed by Clayman and Heritage as well as the 14 media functions proposed by Fisher.
+These questions are examined using the dimensions of initiative, directness, assertiveness, and hostility and the 10 forms of questions proposed by Clayman and Heritage as well as the 14 media functions proposed by Fisher.
+A worksheet (found in the Appendix) was used in performing the analysis.